hatrannguyet-lgtm/PRT564-Assessment-4-Sydney-Group-8/README.md

 # PRT564-Assessment-4-Sydney-Group-8
 The repository contains the Python script for Assessment 4 PRT564

+**Note:** An error has been observed with the code files.
+If the error persists, refer to the GitHub Link file for the backup link.

 ## Project Overview

 This code package supports the PRT564 Assessment 4 group project.
 The project applies classification analysis to Australian labour-market, education and migrant income data using Australian Bureau of Statistics (ABS) datasets.